-According to the most recent USDA report released on October 16, about 64% of Kansas wheat has been planted this fall, which is near the 5-yr average of 66%.
-However, some producers may have delayed planting for different reasons, including harvesting a summer crop during late October or, especially during this growing season, dry soils and waiting for significant precipitation to occur.
-Planting wheat in late October-early November is within the acceptable range in southeast and far south-central Kansas.
-In other areas of the state, this is later than desirable, and later than the cutoff date for full crop insurance benefits.
-Although good yields may still be reached when wheat is planted outside the optimal planting window, late-planted wheat is often subjected to colder fall temperatures and has less time to tiller prior to winter dormancy (Figure 1), which can reduce wheat yield potential and increase the risks of winter injury

-Under these circumstances, some management adjustments can be made to try to compensate for the consequences of late planting.
+According to the most recent USDA report released on October 13, about 68% of Kansas wheat has been planted this fall, near the 5-year average of 66%.
+While the planted average is at or slightly above the 5-yr mean, crop emergence is at or slightly below the 5-yr mean at 36% (versus 38%).

+From here until the end of the planting season, some producers may have delayed planting for different reasons, including harvesting a summer crop during October or having dry soils and waiting for precipitation before seeding.
+The slight delay in emergence is also likely due to dry soils.
+In this context, it is important to remember that even for wheat crops planted at the right time but in the absence of moisture for germination, the effective planting date is delayed since this will be when the crop actually emerges.
+Planting wheat in late October-early November is within the acceptable range in the southeast and far south-central Kansas.
+In other areas of the state, this is later than desirable and later than the cutoff date for full crop insurance benefits.
+Although good yields may still be reached when wheat is planted outside the optimal planting window, late-planted wheat is often subjected to colder fall temperatures.
+It has less time to tiller before winter dormancy, which can reduce wheat yield potential and increase the risks of winter injury.
+Under these circumstances, some management adjustments can be made to compensate for the consequences of late planting.
 These adjustments include:

-Increase seeding rate
+Increase the seeding rate.
 Late-planted wheat tends to produce fewer tillers during the fall than wheat planted at the optimal time.
 Fall tillers are generally more productive than spring tillers, contributing more to the crop's yield potential.
-Therefore, there is a need to compensate for the reduced tillering by increasing seeding rates.
-Wheat seeding rates for Kansas vary depending on the precipitation zone, and increase from west to east (Table 1).
-Likewise, every week planting is delayed from the end of the range of optimal planting date, seeding rates should be increased by about 150,000 - 225,000 seeds per acre (or 10 to 15 lb/acre) in western Kansas, or 225,000 - 300,000 seeds per acre (15 - 20 lb/acre) in eastern Kansas.
-Final seeding rate should not be above 90-100 pounds per acre in western Kansas and 120-130 pounds in eastern and central Kansas for grain-only wheat production, as extremely high seeding rates can increase the potential for lodging and increase crop water demand early in the cycle, possibly resulting in more severe drought stress later during reproductive stages (this is referred to as 'haying off').
+Therefore, increasing seeding rates is necessary to compensate for the reduced tillering.
+Wheat seeding rates for Kansas vary depending on the precipitation zone and increase from west to east.
+Likewise, for every week planting is delayed from the end of the range of optimal planting date, seeding rates should be increased by about 150,000 - 225,000 seeds per acre (or 10 to 15 lb/acre) in western Kansas, or 225,000 - 300,000 seeds per acre (15 - 20 lb/acre) in eastern Kansas.
+Final seeding rate should not be above 90-100 pounds per acre in western Kansas and 120-130 pounds in eastern and central Kansas for grain-only wheat production, as extremely high seeding rates can increase the potential for lodging and increase crop water demand early in the cycle, possibly resulting in more severe drought stress later during reproductive stages (this is referred to as 'haying off', and happened frequently during the 2023-24 season in crops that had high fall biomass production followed by limited spring precipitation).
+Similarly, planting early in the growing season results in more fall wheat growth and moisture use.